yingqi0607/tp/docs/UserGuide.md

 * Input can only be `today` or `tdy`.
 There are no other alternatives.

-First, you enter the command to go to today:
+First, you enter the command into the command box to go to today:
 ![goto today command](images/plannertab_gototoday.png)
 Figure 2: TR4CKER before executing `planner goto/tdy`